tothi/prosmart-mqtt/README.md

 Test device used: [Computherm B300](https://computherm.info/hu/wi-fi_termosztatok/computherm_b300).

-## Auth Token and UserID
+## Access Token and UserID

 UserID is stored in the Browser Local Storage under logged_user key (JSON key "ID").

-Auth Token is the pss.auth cookie stored as a cookie in the logged in Browser.
+Access Token is the pss.auth cookie stored as a cookie in the logged in Browser.

 ## MQTT Topics